apache/trafficcontrol/cache-config/t3c-generate/README.md

     logging, and anything else is treated as a path to a file which will contain the logs.
 (Default: stderr)
 -y, --revalidate-only
-    When given, atstccfg will only emit files relevant for updating content invalidation jobs.
+    When given, t3c-generate will only emit files relevant for updating content invalidation jobs.
 For Apache Traffic Server implementations, this limits the output to be only files named 'regex_revalidate.config'.
 Has no effect if --get-data or --set-queue-status/--set-reval-status is/are used.